 Pour the blended tomatoes, garlic, bread and olive oil through a sieve and chill the drained soup in the fridge.
 You just have to add vinegar, pepper and salt to taste the day itself.

-Also take a look at another Spanish chilled soup: ajo blanco with almonds and bread.
+Then you should lso take a look at another Spanish chilled soup: ajo blanco with almonds and bread.

 - 1 lb fresh tomatoes (450 g)